About 90% of homes in America are built with wood. It’s a stark contrast to most other countries in the world.

 This renewable resource puts the company in an interesting position and allows it to remain financially healthy, as long as there is demand for the variety of forestry products that can be made with its hardwood and softwood.

-Cascades is another giant that is technically a part of the forestry industry, but its main focus is packaging products that are made up of recycled wood fiber.
-The company has almost 80 units and employees 10,000 people.
+Cascades is another giant that is technically a part of the forestry industry, but its main focus is packaging products that are made up of recycled wood fibre.
+The company has almost 80 units and employs 10,000 people.

-Its forestry connection is the raw material for its products (Tissues, fiber-based materials, and packaging solutions).
+Its forestry connection is the raw material for its products (Tissues, fibre-based materials, and packaging solutions).
 It has been a cyclical growth stock so far.

 Goodfellows is a micro-cap company that offers finished forestry products like decking, flooring, siding, panels, etc. The stack has been chiefly an inconsistent grower.